-One filled with more people than ever before, all seemingly, and subconsciously so, engulfed by some never ending pursuit of status.
+One filled with more people than ever before, all seemingly, and subconsciously so, engulfed by some never-ending pursuit of status.

 We’ve been taught, all of us, from a very young age, that it is important to establish ourselves as an individual.
-Yet in a rather peculiar paradox, we’ve all been fed the exact same rationale as to how exactly we should go about this endeavour.
+Yet in a rather peculiar paradox, we’ve all been fed the exact same rationale as to how exactly we should go about this endeavor.

 Think about it, have you ever honestly asked yourself, “What do I want?”

 Sadly, the answer to this question is more often than not, no.

 We instead find ourselves so incredibly bottled up in what we think everyone else wants us to do.
 Seeking approval from our parents, teachers, and peers.
 Fighting for some kind of status, that someone else has asserted as something we wish to achieve.

 It’s no wonder the majority of people find themselves feeling so incredibly lost.
 Everyone out there trying to become an individual, without ever first understanding their own individuality.